INT2012 Global Justice

 - understands how issues from moral philosophy and political philosophy are present both in concrete everyday situations and in larger questions about the value and development of society

-- can analyse philosophical texts and evaluate philosophical arguments
+- can analyze philosophical texts and evaluate philosophical arguments

 - can write academic essays on complex issues